-- 1. Except as otherwise justified by an engineer and approved by the [health authority] Division or the appropriate district board of health, gaseous chlorine or equipment for the use of gaseous chlorine must not be located in a building where there are any living quarters. - 2.
+- (b) If surface water is chlorinated, provide automatic recorders of chlorine residual. - Sec.
+89. NAC 445A.6684 is hereby amended to read as follows: - 445A.6684 1.
+Except as otherwise justified by an engineer and approved by the Division or the appropriate district board of health, [authority,] gaseous chlorine or equipment for the use of gaseous chlorine must not be located in a building where there are any living quarters. - 2.
 Cylinders of gaseous chlorine: - (a) Must not be stored in areas where they are exposed to direct sunlight or are readily accessible to unauthorized persons. - (b) Must be isolated from the operating areas of a public water system and anchored or otherwise restrained, through the use of a chain or other device, to prevent their falling over.
 A valve stem wrench or valve handle must be maintained on each cylinder so that the supply of gaseous chlorine can be shut off quickly in the case of an emergency.
-The valve protection hood must be kept in place except when a cylinder is in operation.

-NAC 445A.66845 Use of gaseous chlorine: Chlorine room.
-(NRS 445A.860) In a facility of a public water system where gaseous chlorine is used for the disinfection of water:
+The valve protection hood must be kept in place except when a cylinder is in operation. - Sec.
+90. NAC 445A.66845 is hereby amended to read as follows: - 445A.66845 In a facility of a public water system where gaseous chlorine is used for the disinfection of water: - 1.
+The chlorinator, the cylinders of gaseous chlorine and a scale or other device suitable for determining the amount of gaseous chlorine contained in each cylinder must be kept above grade in a separate, reasonably gastight and corrosion-resistant room where: - (a) No ammonia is stored; and - (b) Any openings to the remainder of the facility are sealed. - 2.
+The chlorine room must be provided with screened vents near the floor which terminate outdoors through a reasonably gastight duct at a point which is not less than 8 feet above the surrounding grade and where gaseous chlorine will not sink into spaces below the surface of the ground.
+Mechanical ventilation must be used.
+The exhaust system must be capable of providing not less than one air change per minute in the room.